Frits Clausen: Life

 The Germans attempted to reward Clausen for his services by persuading King Christian X to let Clausen and his followers have roles in the nation's government in 1940 and 1943, but the King opposed any such suggestions.
 The German government was unwilling to forcibly put him in charge of Denmark for fear of angering its people, although there were talks of doing so in 1940 and 1942.
 The Germans did hope, however, that Clausen would legally seize power over the nation in the 1943 elections.
 Still, the DNSAP performed just as poorly in the elections as it did in 1939, when they won only three seats in the Folketing.

 After the elections, Clausen joined the German Army and saw active service on the Eastern Front as a surgeon, although he did not resign his position as chief of the DNSAP.
 Clausen returned to Denmark in the spring of 1944, after which time his political career was terminated.

 Clausen's failure in the elections and his unwillingness to actively assist in forming a Danish branch of the Schutzstaffel alienated his German supporters.
 As such, SS Obergruppenführer Dr. Werner Best, the Plenipotentiary of the German Reich for Denmark, convinced Clausen to step down as leader of the party and replaced him with a three-man committee shortly after his return to Denmark.

 After Germany's occupation of Denmark ended in May 1945, Clausen was captured and sent to Frøslev Prison Camp.
 On August 1, 1946, he was expelled from the Danish Medical Association.
-He was later given a formal trial, but he died of a heart attack in Vestre Prison in Copenhagen on December 5, 1947, the same day that his indictment was filed.
+He was to be given a formal trial, but he died of a heart attack in Vestre Prison in Copenhagen on December 5, 1947, the same day that his indictment was filed.